 - When sorted by "the order of appearance", the view will show all reference numbers sorted by when they are first used in the document, in descending order.

-- Pressing this button will generate a Word document with a table of figures (left column) and identified part numbers (right column), such as the one shown below.
+- In this section, you can export the proofreading results in several formats.
+For example, you can generate a Word document with a table of figures (left column) and identified part numbers (right column), such as the one shown below.
 Any numbers identified in the figures, but not in specification (and vise versa) will be highlighted.

 - To simplify error browsing, select this checkbox to group plural and singular forms together and also to view only the part #s that have detected inconsistencies.

 - Select this checkbox to only show inconsistent part names/numbers, which allows you to quickly focus on the errors.

 - Click this button to highlight all errors/warnings in the currently open document.